Goomtee Classic Autumn Flush – FTGFOP1 SPL

 Goomtee Classic Autumn Flush FTGFOP 1 SPL

 It might not sound all too promising, when it’s said that the plants are exhausted, “tired” in autumn.
 But exactly this is wherein the autumnals’ unique potential and appeal lies.
 A veil of sweet mildness enwraps the teas of the autumn pickings like a pastel-amber-colored robe.
 New facettes come to surface, so far in the year overlayered by the sharper spices of spring and summer.
-The most astonishing thing with our Goomtee Autumn Flush FTGFOP1 SPL, though, is the bridge it builds back to the first spring picking.
+The most astonishing thing with this tea, though, is the bridge it builds to the spring picking.
 So, despite the progressed season, this autumn flush still has much of the first flush’s floweryness – and just as much of the second flush’s spicyness.
 And it unites these two elements with the characteristics of the autumn flush in a unique way.
 The result is a surprisingly multifacetted variety of flavors blending into a perfectly harmonious taste.

 Autumnals at Siam Tea Shop